HypothesisWorks/hypothesis/README.rst

         backend=SQLiteBackend('/path/to/my/example.db')
     )

+You can also set this by setting the environment variable HYPOTHESIS_DATABASE_FILE=/path/to/my/example.db

-The storage API is very straight forward (it's a key: unique multi value store) and it's easy to define other backends if you want to for operational reasons (e.g. having a common DB server storing your values across multiple runs), but this is the only one Hypothesis comes without of the box.
+This uses the default format (and the only one supported out of the box), which is a simple subset of JSON stored in an SQLite database.
+However the storage API is very straight forward (it's a key: unique multi value store) and it's easy to define other backends if you want to for operational reasons
+(e.g. having a common DB server storing your values across multiple runs).

+If you want to write your own serializers it's not too hard to do so, but for now the best documentation on how is I'm afraid `the source code <https://github.com/DRMacIver/hypothesis/blob/master/src/hypothesis/database/converter.py>`_.

 Generally the example database should be entirely transparent: The only thing you should see is that Hypothesis gets a lot better at consistently finding examples.
-Some types are not serializable and will not be stored in the database
+Some types are not serializable and will not be stored in the database.

-If you want to write your own serializers it's not too hard to do so, but for now the best documentation on how is I'm afraid `the source code <https://github.com/DRMacIver/hypothesis/blob/master/src/hypothesis/database/converter.py>`_.
+However the feature is quite new and somewhat experimental, so although it has been well tested you can probably expect there to be some bugs lurking in there.

 ---------
 Stability